Advancing Racial Equity In Philanthropy, Non-Profit, and Fundraising

 QUESTIONS AND ANSWERS

-The BID Planning Committee will assign you a time, date and location for your session and will notify you once all assignments have been determined.
+BID's Annual Conference Committee will assign you a time, date and location for your session and will notify you once all assignments have been determined.

-Please email your presentation, handouts, visual aids and supplementary material to hello@breakinitdownchicago.org .
+Please email your presentation, handouts, visual aids and supplementary material to conference@breakinitdownchicago.org.
 Bring your presentation to the conference on a flash drive.
 After the conference, we may post your presentation on BID's website or provide to a copy to the registrants, so they can continue to study and learn.

 Speakers will receive complementary registration for the Breakin' It Down workshops and related events, The in-house conference includes continental breakfast and lunch.
 This registration is non-transferrable.